MohammadAkbari/MohammadAkbari.github.io/design.md

 title: Design
 ---

+## Architecting software
+> Architecting software always involves tension between pragmatism and idealism — balancing product needs, the pressures of growth, and the capabilities of a team.

 ## Cohesion, Coupling
 > Gather together the things that change for the same reasons.
 Separate those things that change for different reasons.